fluent-cms/fluent-cms/readme.md

 ## Aspire Integration
 <details>
 <summary>
-A scalable deployment of Fluent CMS involves multiple web application nodes, a Redis server for distributed caching, and a database server, all behind a load balancer.
+Fluent CMS leverages Aspire to simplify deployment.
 </summary>

 ### Architecture Overview

+A scalable deployment of Fluent CMS involves multiple web application nodes, a Redis server for distributed caching, and a database server, all behind a load balancer.

 ```
                  +------------------+